Growing Together Internship 2026

 Who can apply?

-Applicants must be between 16 and 18 years old and have reliable transportation to apply (this can mean getting a ride from a family member or setting up a carpool group with fellow interns).
+The application is open to youth between 16 and 19 years old.
+Interns are expected to have reliable transportation (this can mean getting a ride from a family member or setting up a carpool group with fellow interns).
 While one day per week is centrally located at Taos Land Trust, the other two days per week will occur at various farms and ranches throughout Taos County and interns are expected to be able to get themselves to these locations.
 Most locations will be within a 25 minute drive of the town of Taos, but a couple of farms of unique interest may be as far as 45 minutes from town.

 Compensation

-First-year interns earn $16.5/hr.
+First-year interns earn $16.75/hr, with the possibility of a raise based on demonstrated commitment and engagement with the program.
 Second-year interns earn $18/hr and have leadership roles and increased responsibilities based on their level of experience.
 Snacks and drinks will be provided on each day, but interns are expected to bring their own lunch.

 Learning Outcomes